-The City of Lawrence developed a strategy to address four priorities: revitalized neighborhoods, emergency housing, transitional housing, and permanent housing.
-The strategies within these four priorities were addressed in the following ways (not limited to):
+The City of Lawrence developed a strategy to address five priorities: revitalized neighborhoods, emergency housing, transitional housing, permanent housing, and community facilities.
+The strategies within these five priorities were addressed in the following ways (not limited to):

 Promote neighborhood improvement.